 "Friday, Saturday, Sunday, and Monday I can put you on survival training leave."

 "That's perfect Seph!"
 Zack exclaimed, smiling widely.
 Belatedly it occurred to Sephiroth that he should ask Zack if he could go with them, considering he might be imposing on their time.

 "Zackary," Sephiroth paused, unsure how to phrase this.
 He rarely asked for things, and this was a curious position he'd never been in before.
 "Your trip with Cloud…I should like to ask if I might accompany you."

 Zack frowned slightly, and Sephiroth felt the strangest pang of hurt.
 He wasn't sure what caused it.
 "I know we're worried about Cloud and all, but I don't want to pressure him too much.
 If he doesn't want to talk to us, then I don't want to make him unless we really have to."

 Sephiroth shook his head slightly.
 "I do not wish to accompany you because of Strife.
 There has been a lot of…stress here recently."
-Thinking about Hojo at all made said stress feel more burdensome than before.
+Thinking about Hojo at all made said stress feel more burdensome than ever.
 "I have not taken a training trip in some months, and the chance to—"

 "Seph, I get it."
 Zack was smiling now, more gently than usual.
 "Everyone needs to get out, we've all been feeling it.
 You're welcome to join us."

 Whatever pain Zack's initial rejection caused evaporated.
 Zack spoke before he could say anything.
 "I don't know how much training you'll be able to get in, since we'll be sticking to stuff Cloud can deal with.
 Company always makes trips more fun though."